 I found a few pieces of Angelina that are yellowing up a bit more for an additional accent.
 These links are Amazon links and if you make a purchase, I can make a commission.
 Thanks for supporting my website for any of your Amazon purchases.

 Have you made one of these yet?
 It is so fun and I plan to make some more.

 Even though the plants grow fairly slowly, I am sure the arrangement will eventually grow out of shape.
 I will prune it from time to time, but if it lasts til spring holding this form, it will grow and seem like a whole forest in there, and I’ll have to add more branches.

 What do you think?
-I have seen photos of a lot of the pot in a pot arrangements and I am pretty sure I have seen some that appear to be wonderful works of art.
-But I had fun looking for a piece of limb to trim off that would work at a flattened out branch for the large saucer hypertufa.
-Maybe I will try something a little more risky next time?
+I have seen photos of a lot of the pot in a pot arrangement and I am pretty sure I have seen some that appear to be wonderful works of art.
+But I had fun looking for a piece of limb to trim off that would work at a flattened-out branch for the large saucer hypertufa.
+Maybe I will try something a little more risky next time.

-So what is your bet how long this will look like a Tree?
+So what is your bet on how long this will look like a Tree?